plentymarkets/docs-raw/plentyInterface/Item.md

         </tr><tr>
             <td><a target="_blank" href="http://php.net/string">string</a></td>
             <td>urlPath</td>
-            <td>he item's URL path in the online store.
+            <td>The item's URL path in the online store.
 By default, the URL path consists of the categories and the item name.
 The path is assigned automatically when the item is created and is displayed as part of the URL when the item is selected in the online store.</td>
         </tr></tbody>
 </table>